InternLM/InternLM-XComposer/evaluation/README.md

 # Evaluation

+## InternLM-XComposer2-4KHD Evaluation
+We support the evaluation of InternLM-XComposer2-4KHD in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit)

+## InternLM-XComposer2-VL Evaluation
-In InternLM-XComposer2, we evaluate models on a diverse set of 13 benchmarks.
+In InternLM-XComposer2, we evaluate models on a diverse set of 13 benchmarks with the following scripts.
+The evaluation is also supported in [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) (The results will have slight difference).

-## Scripts

 ### MathVista

 1. Run the notebook `MathVista.ipynb`.